-The X Matrix Template is a tool that many organizations use to implement a Hoshin Kanri approach to strategic planning.
+The xMatrix, or X-Type Matrix Template is a tool that many organizations use to implement a Hoshin Kanri approach to strategic planning.
 Further, Hoshin Kanri, which means “Policy Deployment” in Japanese, can be useful for communicating the important elements of a strategy.
-Not to mention, the X Matrix tool is able to communicate this information on a single page.
+The X Matrix tool is able to communicate this information on a single page.
 The basic idea is that top-level objectives start on the bottom, or “6:00” side of the matrix, then the dots show the relationship to each sub-goal in a clockwise direction.

 - If you’ve already configured goals with relationships, they should show up in this view.
 Additionally, if you have not setup any goals, you can use the ‘New Goal’ button in top right.
 This view will also follow the global filters that you have set.